-- Go with your flow — whatever your version of “flow” may be.
-(We’re not talking about periods.)
+Go with your flow — whatever your version of “flow” may be

-Hi!
-I’m Amy Cuevas Schroeder, an entrepreneurial writer and fundinavian decorator who’s navigating the ups and downs of perimenopause.
-I live in the Chicago burbs with my husband (Martin, a social worker) and our twin daughters.
-By day, I work in editorial content strategy and have worked for companies including Etsy, Minted, Abstract, West Elm, NYLON, and Pitchfork.
-(View my portfolio.)
+I’m a writer and parent of twin girls who’s navigating the ups and downs of midlife and perimenopause.
+I live in the Chicago burbs with my husband (Martin Cuevas, a social worker) and our daughters Lydia and Isabel.
+In addition to Jumble & Flow, I currently work full time for Unusual Ventures.
+I've previously worked or written for Etsy, Minted, HarperCollins, West Elm, NYLON, and Pitchfork.

 I’ve been to Venus and back

-I started my first business, Venus Zine, about women in music and DIY culture, as a college freshman at Michigan State University.
-Thanks to the big hearts and volunteer spirit of hundreds of talented creative people, I scaled Venus bootstrap-style, from a dorm-room fanzine into an internationally distributed magazine.
-After a decade of running the show, I sold my company to an independent publisher, weathering a heated exit.
-Emotionally traumatized, I moved from Chicago to New York to start over.
-Unfortunately, it was 2009, during the financial crisis and the decline of the print journalism industry.
-As a writer in a sea of thousands of underemployed journalists, times were rough.
-So I pivoted.
-I dove into the digital content world and eventually landed at Etsy, and, later, in the agency world.
+I started my first business, Venus Zine, about women in music and DIY culture, as a freshman at Michigan State University.
+Thanks to the big hearts of hundreds of talented creative people, I scaled Venus bootstrap-style, from a fanzine into an internationally distributed magazine.
+After a decade of running the show, I sold my company to an independent publisher, and moved from Chicago to New York to start a new chapter.

 Finding my Jumble & Flow